Para leer este hoja informativa en español, presione aquí.

 Stigma is an attitude or belief about a person or group of people that discredits or shames them.
 It highlights a perceived negative 'difference' between people and uses that difference as a label (e.g., HIV+) to separate people into "us" (good) and "them" (bad).
-This categorizing is ultimately a social or cultural experience that makes the stigmatized seem 'less than' and reduces their power.
+This categorizing is ultimately a social or cultural experience intended to make the stigmatized seem 'less than' and reduces their power.

 Discrimination refers to the acts taken as a result of stigmatizing beliefs.
 If a woman's mother-in-law thinks that she is dirty or unclean because she is living with HIV, the woman living with HIV faces stigma in her household.
-If her mother-in-law refuses to allow her in the kitchen because she thinks she is dirty, then the woman living with HIV is facing discrimination as well.
+If her mother-in-law refuses to allow her in the kitchen or makes her use separate dishes and utensils because she thinks she is dirty, then the woman living with HIV is facing discrimination as well.

 Both stigma and discrimination can be complicated experiences that occur at different levels and in different forms.
 They can happen between individuals (as in the example above), or they can happen at a broader, social level (e.g., when a whole community rejects or 'turns out' a member who is living with HIV).
 They can be visible and obvious (e.g., when a person living with HIV is refused health services), or they can be more indirect (e.g., a health care provider using unnecessary precautions when treating a person living with HIV).